mhmtates/Movies-TvSeries-App/README.md

 # Movies-TvSeries-App

-I have been developing a web application about movies and tvseries using <b>Chakra UI </b> framework of React using <b>TMDB API </b> used to fetch movies and tvseries.
+I have been developing a web application about movies and tvseries using <b>Chakra UI </b> framework of React using <b>TMDB API </b> used to fetch movies and tvseries data.
 I am going to add firebase to the project later.

 # React + Vite